MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/windows-time-service/Windows-Time-Service-Tools-and-Settings.md

 When possible, use Group Policy or other Windows tools, such as Microsoft Management Console \(MMC\), to accomplish tasks rather than editing the registry directly.
 If you must edit the registry, use extreme caution.

 > [!WARNING]
 > Some of the preset values that are configured in the System Administrative template file \(System.adm\) for the Group Policy object \(GPO\) settings are different from the corresponding default registry entries.
 If you plan to use a GPO to configure any Windows Time setting, be sure that you review [Preset values for the Windows Time service Group Policy settings are different from the corresponding Windows Time service registry entries in Windows Server 2003](http://go.microsoft.com/fwlink/?LinkId=186066) \(http:\/\/go.microsoft.com\/fwlink\/?LinkId\=186066\).
-This issue applies to [!INCLUDE[nextref_server_7](includes/nextref_server_7_md.md)], [!INCLUDE[nextref_longhorn](includes/nextref_longhorn_md.md)], Windows Server 2003 R2, and Windows Server 2003.
+This issue applies to  Windows Server 2008 R2 ,  Windows Server 2008 , Windows Server 2003 R2, and Windows Server 2003.

 Many registry entries for the Windows Time service are the same as the Group Policy setting of the same name.
 The Group Policy settings correspond to the registry entries of the same name located in: